Athletics at the 2020 Summer Olympics – Men's 100 metres: Competition format

 The event continued to use the preliminaries plus three main rounds format introduced in 2012.
 Athletes not meeting the qualification standard (that is, were entered through universality places) competed in the preliminaries; those who met the standard started in the first round.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following national records were established during the competition: